archivesw/collectionbuilder-demo/pages/about.md

 {% include feature/jumbotron.html %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="1st Psychiana Collection;2nd Psychiana Collection" %}

 ## 1st Psychiana Collection
 This is the first part of Psychiana Collection.
-{% include feature/item-figure.html objectid="psychiana026" width="50" %}
+{% include feature/item-figure.html objectid="psychiana026" width="25" %}

 ## 2nd Psychiana Collection
 This is the second part of Psychian Collection

-{% include feature/card.html header="This is a Psychiana Collection Card" text="The card features an image from the Psychiana Collection as a cap" objectid="demo004" width="25" centered=true %}
+{% include feature/card.html header="This is a Psychiana Collection Card" text="The text in Psychiana Collection card" width="25" centered=true %}

 ## About the Collection